 Get Legal Help Now

 When a motorist fails to use reasonable care while driving a car or truck and a pedestrian is injured, the driver is liable for those injuries.
 Responsibility for an accident requires analysis by a competent attorney who understands pedestrian accident laws.
-The attorney at Brown & Gessell knows these laws and is ready to hear about your case.
+The car accident attorneys at Brown & Gessell knows these laws and is ready to hear about your case.
 Schedule a consultation with a Brown & Gessell lawyer and tell us your story.
 Our attorney will suggest the best defense to help you get the compensation you deserve for your pedestrian accident.

 Frequently Asked Questions